Net Lease Real Estate

 For more information on Net Lease Real Estate, visit angelogordon.com/strategies/real-estate/net-lease-re/

-Retail and office cap rates have remained largely flat, while industrial cap rates compressed.
+Retail and office cap rates have remained flat or expanded, while industrial cap rates compressed.

 After a peak in Q1 2020, single-tenant volume has declined over the past 12 months.